26 Most Instagrammable Places in Barcelona

 Sercotel Hotel Rosellón, formerly called Ayre Hotel Rosellón, is the most instagrammable hotel in Barcelona because of the views from its rooftop bar.

-You don’t need to stay in the hotel to access the rooftop, but you must book a table and have drinks or food.
+You don’t need to stay at the hotel to access the rooftop, but you must book a table and order food or drinks.

 Add this hotel to your list if you enjoy good food with a view.
-Nothing is better than having a meal on a sunny day while enjoying its outstanding views of Sagrada Familia.
+Nothing is better than having a meal on a sunny day while enjoying the outstanding views of Sagrada Familia.

 With those views, you’ll end up with many beautiful instagrammable photos.
 Just be creative!